hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 date: "Aug 11th, 2021"
 ---

-Approximate time:
+Approximate time: 45 minutes

 ## Learning Objectives

 * Understand what a profile plot is and how to generate one
 * Learn how to interpret a profile plot
-* Introduce different use cases for a profile to answer questions about your ChIP data
+* Introduce different use cases for a profile plot to answer questions about your ChIP data

 ## Qualitative assessment of peak enrichment

 The quality of ChIP-seq experiments can be especially difficult to evaluate when little is known about the factor and its binding motif, as is the case with PRDM16.
 The methods for peak call quality assessment can be seperated into those that are quantitative (which we will not be covering in this workshop) and those that are qualitative.
-Qualitative methods typically include a **traditional site-inspection-based evaluation** using a genome viewer, or the **exploration of  aggregated read density in selected regions** using profile plots and heatmaps.
+Qualitative methods typically include:
+* a **traditional site-inspection-based evaluation** using a genome viewer, or
+* the **exploration of  aggregated read density in selected regions** using profile plots and heatmaps.

 When applied and interpreted together, these approaches provide a valuable overall assessment of experimental success and data quality.
 In this lesson, we will cover the latter of the qualitative approaches mentioned above.

 > **NOTE:** The ENCODE Consortium uses various metrics to assess [enrichment](https://www.encodeproject.org/data-standards/terms/#enrichment) and [complexity](https://www.encodeproject.org/data-standards/terms/#library) aspects of ChIP-seq quality.
 This quantitative approach is part of the end-to-end ChIP-seq workflow presented earlier in the workshop, however they will not be covered.